LiveGameDesign/LiveGameDesign.github.io/_posts/2019-02-05-Live-Modeling.md

 Note the similarity with Object Oriented Programming where classes have zero or more instances.
 The essential difference however is that in live modeling the program always runs.
-Instead of something to be imagined, the run-time model on the left is a fact and a consequence that can be observed and inspected.
+Instead of something to be imagined, the run-time model on the right is a fact and a consequence that can be observed and inspected.

 As far as we know our live game design tool is the first of its kind.
 Of course, this is merely a proof of concept, and it needs additional development before industry can adopt it.